-The City of Niagara Falls will dedicate 2023 HOME funds support CHDO activities in the construction of new affordable housing units.
+The City of Niagara Falls will dedicate 2024 HOME funds support CHDO activities in the construction of new affordable housing units.
 The City will issue an RFP and then select the appropriate CHDOs and projects to support in the form of direct grants.
+The City will also use a portion of 2024 HOME fund for owner occupied housing rehabilitation.